Meier-Stefan/piazza-api/README.md

 A RESTful social media SaaS called Piazza.
 In Piazza, users post messages for a particular topic while others browse posts and perform basic interactions, including liking, disliking, or adding a comment.
 This is a courswork project for the Cloud Computing module at Birkbeck, University of London.

+### Getting started

+Install node and yarn or npm on your computer.
+Create a .env file and populate it with the database connector string that you can retrieve from mongodb.

 ## Setup

 ### Development Setup